resbazaz/organization/GOVERNANCE.md

 ResBaz committees operate as dedicated teams, working together to steer ResBaz affiliated events towards the defined objectives.
 Each committee acts as a catalyst for driving change and advancing digital literacy within the respective event.

 ResBaz committees are either standing or ad-hoc.
-Ad-hoc committees are charged by the executive committee, which is a standing committee, for short-term projects and events.
+Ad-hoc committees are charged by the community for short-term projects and events.

 ### Formation of ad-hoc committees